 For more details on packet timing see the following article:

-It is important to know that the PDU size includes the L2CAP header which is 4 byte long and the GATT header which has variable length.
+It is important to know that the PDU size includes the L2CAP header, which is 4 bytes long, and the GATT header, which has variable length.
 This means that the useful payload of a packet is a bit smaller than the PDU size.
 The size of the GATT header depends on the operation type, hence the maximum useful payload is different for different operations.
 This is summarized in the following table:

 |ATT operation||MAx useful data payload of a packet|